Kirby1997/BananoCraft/README.md

 # BananoCraft

-Join our server and test it out, address: `banano.party`, any minecraft java edition version from 1.4.7 to 1.15
+Join our server and test it out, address: `banano.party` Both Minecraft Java & Bedrock edition

 This plugin works perfectly for implementing [Banano](https://banano.cc) to your Spigot Minecraft 1.15 server.